-Since 2004, MBARI scientists and engineers have been developing new methods to study how ocean acidification affects animals in their natural habitats.
+Since 2004, MBARI scientists and engineers have been developing new methods to study ocean acidification and its effects on marine organisms in their natural habitat.
 A new article in the journal Progress in Oceanography shows how researchers around the world have been adapting these designs to perform their own experiments in habitats ranging from coral reefs to the Antarctic seafloor.

+Ocean acidification describes the chemical changes that occur as seawater reacts with excess carbon dioxide absorbed from the atmosphere.
+Key changes in the carbonate chemistry of seawater during acidification include an increase in the partial pressure of CO2, increased acidity (reduced ocean pH), and reduced levels of carbonate ions (CO32-).
+These chemical changes can be physiologically challenging for organisms, disrupting internal acid-base balance and impairing calcification of shells or skeletons, ultimately increasing the ‘cost of living’ to cope with higher ocean carbon levels.
+For some organisms, particularly some marine plants, increased CO2 levels can actually enhance growth, but for many organisms, higher physiological costs can impair behavior, growth, reproduction, survival, and other life processes.

-Floating in the clear blue waters of an indoor test tank, MBARI’s first Free Ocean CO2 Experiment (FOCE) was a circular cage of pipes intended to drench the area inside with water rich in carbon dioxide (CO2).
-Inspired by an experiment on land called the Free Air CO2 Experiment (FACE), FOCE was designed to answer a critical question—how do increasing levels of carbon dioxide in the ocean affect marine plants and animals?
+Tested in the clear blue waters of an indoor test tank and later deployed in the Monterey Bay, MBARI’s first Free Ocean CO2 Enrichment (FOCE) system was a circular cage of pipes intended to drench the area inside with water rich in carbon dioxide (CO2).
+Inspired by an approach to study the effects of rising CO2 levels on land called Free-Air CO2 Enrichment (FACE) experiments, FOCE was designed to answer a critical question—how do increasing levels of carbon dioxide in the ocean affect marine plants and animals?

-In setting up this experiment, scientists and engineers at MBARI were looking to not only illuminate the effect of CO2 on marine organisms, they were searching for a way to take their laboratory out into the open ocean.
-This could help scientists understand how the ocean’s changing chemistry would affect not just individual organisms, but entire communities of plants and animals.

-Ocean acidification describes the chemical changes that occur in seawater when the ocean absorbs carbon dioxide from the atmosphere, causing CO2 concentrations to increase and pH levels to decrease.
-Much of what scientists know about the effects of ocean acidification on marine organisms comes from controlled experiments carried out in laboratories, or field observations in environments like natural CO2 vents, which may mimic what future carbon-saturated oceans might look like.
+In setting up the FOCE system, scientists and engineers at MBARI were looking to not only illuminate the effects of CO2 on marine organisms, they were searching for a way to take their experiments from the laboratory into the open ocean.
+Much of what scientists know about the effects of ocean acidification on marine organisms comes from controlled experiments carried out in laboratories, or field observations in environments like natural CO2 vents, which may in some ways mimic the chemistry of future carbon-rich oceans.
+There are advantages and disadvantages of these approaches.
+Most laboratory experiments suffer from artificial laboratory conditions that cannot replicate the dynamic natural conditions found in ocean habitats.
+And although studies near CO2 vent sites have been highly informative concerning the response of natural communities to increased acidity, their CO2 levels are often highly variable, increasing the difficulty of determining key CO2 levels that result in ecosystem damages.
+FOCE systems were designed to enable experiments to measure the effects of changes in the carbonate chemistry of the ocean on whole communities of interacting marine organisms under quasi-natural conditions, stepping beyond studies of individual organisms under artificial laboratory conditions.

-Through this kind of research, scientists have learned that lower pH levels affect the growth and behavior of many marine species.
-However, there are critical limitations to these kind of studies.

-Most laboratory experiments cannot replicate the dynamic natural conditions and ecosystems of the habitats in which these animals live.
-Also most laboratory studies span short time periods, so they often miss long-term effects.
+Also most laboratory studies span short time periods, so they often use much higher CO2 concentrations as a substitute for time which misses the more subtle long-term effects of true ocean acidification time scales.

-Using proxy environments, like natural CO2 vents, to observe animal behavior and adaptation to changing conditions provides valuable in-situ data, but environmental conditions in these habitats are highly volatile and variables are nearly impossible to control.

-The FOCE system provides researchers with the best of both worlds—the ability to precisely manipulate experimental conditions while incorporating the complexities and variability of a natural community.
+The FOCE system attempts to provides researchers with the best of both worlds—the ability to precisely manipulate experimental conditions while incorporating the complexities and variability of a natural community.
 As the researchers wrote in their recent paper, “These advantages make FOCE an ideal approach to help address current gaps in understanding of ocean acidification impacts, including long-term and multi-stressor effects.”